 And finally you get to decorate your little Snowy Church Christmas Creation

 I love snow.
 I’ve always lived in the South where snow is a rare and delightful treat.
 It means days off from school (but not work – I work in the emergency department.
 We don’t ever get off for stuff like that).
 But it still makes me happy to see snow.
-So I decided to totally cover the roof with snow and glitter.
+So I decided to totally cover the roof with snow (Snow Tex is the material I use) and glitter.
 Also because the house is relatively big compared to the other houses in this series, I made the base very small, only a little larger than the house itself.
 That means I only had a tiny space for Christmas embellishments.
 Guess what I chose?
 Yep.
 The little deer.
 Only this time I glittered the deer.

 So that’s it for the Snowy Church which is the 10th house in the 12 Houses for Christmas series.
 Only two more houses to go.
 What’s next?
 You’ll have to wait until tomorrow to find out.